cfpb/cfgov-django/README.md

 # Django project for consumerfinance.gov

 This will be the top-level "project" for containing and running our Django apps.
-This mostly useful for developers who want to replicate consumerfinance.gov locally during development.
+This will mostly useful for developers who want to replicate consumerfinance.gov locally during development.

 ## Status